-Also, in case there is a batch code, you can check out is it valid on CheckFresh website.
+Also, in case there is a batch code, you can check out if is it valid on the CheckFresh website.

 The fake ones are pretty muggy and dimly, it’s almost not transparent at all and it contains sharp lines of glass mold, which is not the case with the original.